3D digitization for reverse engineering.

 With reverse engineering, like its name says, the usual and natural process is invested to reach the manufacture of a product.

-The digitization process of an object or mechanism scanned by reverse engineering is based on converting the data obtained as a virtual object from a 3D scanner to a CAD software (computer-aided design) to detailed analysis of its manufacture, its functionality, which are its aerodynamic, hydrodynamic, resistance to concrete efforts, etc. This procedure facilitates the study and rectification of an object or the creation of a new one without copying the original.
-Scanning is done without capturing the texture or colour of the original object if it is not necessary.
+The digitization process of a scanned object or mechanism for reverse engineering is based on converting the data obtained as a virtual object from a 3D scanner into CAD (computer-aided design) format by the detailed analysis of its manufacture, its operation, what are its aerodynamic, hydrodynamic qualities, resistance to specific efforts, etc. This procedure facilitates the study and rectification of an object or the creation of a new object without copying the original.

-3D scanning software, along with scanners, gives us a “points cloud” of the object that determines its precise shape and exact sizes.
-Once these data are obtained, we can originate a CAD file for its treatment with the appropriate engineering software, represent the virtual object in a computer simulation or print a physical replication using a 3D printer.
+The 3D scanning software, working with the scanners, provides us with a “point cloud” of the object that determines its precise shape and exact dimensions.
+Once this data is obtained, we can create a CAD file, parameterizing the 3D mesh resulting from the scan, for its treatment with the appropriate engineering software, to represent the virtual object in a computer simulation.

-Reverse engineering is also used by some companies to examine competitive products.
-It is used to analyze for example how it works, what it does, which components it consists of and how they are related to each other, estimate costs, identify potential patent infringements, etc.
+It is used by some companies to examine competing products, to analyze for example how it works, what it does, what components it consists of and how they are related to each other, estimate costs, identify potential patent infringements, etc.

-This technique applies to many other fields of engineering and design such as the manufacture of seats and complements of automotion, systems and environments for human use (ergonomics), quality control, prototype manufacturing, etc.
+This technique is applicable to many other fields of engineering and design such as the manufacture of automotive seats and accessories, systems and environments for human use (ergonomics), quality control, prototyping, hydrodynamics of ships, airplane and automotive aerodynamics, etc.

 At Scan3D we can help you achieve the results you want.
 With absolute confidentiality.